Jelmul/2017-CPD/presentations.md

 What are traits?
 What are case classes and pattern matching?
 How can you interface with Java?

-Team: Niels Hendrikx, Pavlos Panteliadis, Chris Aronis
+Team: Niels Hendrikx, Pavlos Panteliadis, Chris Aronis, Hristo Hristov

 #### F\#